IBM/power-up/docs/Running-paie.rst

 access to the open source repositories and can thus enable installation to servers which do not have internet access.

+Running POWER-Up software on one of the cluster nodes is supported.
+This will "self-install" WML Accelerator on to the install along with the rest of the cluster nodes at the same time.
+This eliminates the need for a dedicated installer node but requires some additional controls to handle system reboots.
+Rebooting is controlled via an Ansible variable, 'pup_reboot', that is set automatically in the inventory.
+A global 'pup_reboot=True' is added to default to original reboot behavior.
+If the installer node is included in the inventory, a 'pup_reboot=True' host variable is automatically added to the inventory (and anytime validation is called it will ensure this value is set, preventing an override).
+Additional client nodes could also set 'pup_reboot=True' to prevent them from rebooting.

 Support
 -------
 Questions regarding the WML Accelerator installation software, installation, or